bbc6502/xclean/README.md

 To compare the file and associated XMP file specify the --xmp option as well.

+## Compare AAE files as well

+To compare the file and associated AAE file specify the --aae option as well.

 ## Scanning specific file types

 To scan files of specific types use the --include and --exclude options.

+## Prompt before changing

+To answer a prompt before changing a file specify --prompt

 ## Installation